 Kenya’s betting and gaming brands are increasingly being judged on what they give back, not just what they pay out — and Pakakumi’s latest move puts that squarely in focus.
-Through its “Community Strong” Corporate Social Responsibility (CSR) programme, Pakakumi has committed to fully sponsoring the renovation of Kaongo Girls Secondary School in Meru County, one of the more ambitious education-focused CSR projects undertaken by an online betting platform in Kenya this year.
+The commitment: full sponsorship, through the company’s “Community Strong” Corporate Social Responsibility (CSR) programme, of the renovation of Kaongo Girls Secondary School in Meru County.

 What the Renovation Covers